These unique images are captured on adventures in Sonoran Desert, Arizona

 This Arizona Lupine was found at one of our favorite spot to hike in Spur Cross, Cave Creek.
 This flowering plant is native to the Sonoran Desert and you can also discover them in open fields and sandy washes of the desert.

 The Wild Cucumber is a vine that grows along washes in the desert.
-This image was created on a hike at the Jewel of the Creek, Spur Cross in Cave Creek, AZ.
+This image was created on a hike at the Jewel of the Creek in Cave Creek, AZ.
 Typically you can find them under large mesquite trees or growing along side other plants.

-The Saguaro cacti was always a magical totem to the Southwest.
-Arizona is home to the largest area of Saguaro cactus in the World.
-The spines of this cactus grow rapidly daily, they are used to protect the Saguaro from the harsh desert Sun and other aggressive predators.
+The Saguaro is a magical totem to the Southwest.
+Arizona is home to the largest area of Saguaro in the World.
+The spines grow rapidly to protect from the sun and other predators.

 The Fairy Duster is a low growing shrub that is native to the Sonoran Desert.
-We found this beauty growing within the urban setting of Scottsdale.
-The flower which arrives around late winter and spring have a dense cluster of pink stamens and does not last long during the dry spells.
+The flower arrives around late winter and spring.
+It has a dense cluster of pink stamens and does not last long during the dry spells.

 The wild grass of Arizona grows fast during the monsoon season.
-The grass helps keep moisture on the ground for other low growth shrubs and tress.
-Green grass is rare, but during monsoon season you can find it carpeting hiking trails all over the state.
+The grass assists to keep moisture on the ground for low growth shrubs and tress.
+Green grass is rare, but during monsoon season you can find it carpeting the desert floor.